Historical list of bishops of the Episcopal Church in the United States of America

 This list consists of the bishops in the Episcopal Church, an independent province of the Anglican Communion.
 This shows the historical succession of the episcopate within this church.

 Key to chart

 The number references the sequence of consecration.
 Two capital letters before their number identify bishops consecrated for missionary work outside of the United States.
-"Diocese" refers to the diocese for which the individual was ordained.
-Note, this does not mean it was the only diocese that bishop presided over.
+"Diocese" refers to the diocese for which the individual was ordained; this does not mean it was the only diocese that bishop presided over.
 For example, the Diocese of Delaware was under the supervision of the Diocese of Pennsylvania under William White.
-"PB" refers to whether the bishop became a presiding bishop in TEC and, if so, which number in the sequence.
+"PB" refers to whether the bishop became a presiding bishop in the Episcopal Church and, if so, which number in the sequence.

 Under consecrators, one finds numbers or letters referencing previous bishops on the list.
-If a series of letters is under "Consecrators", then the consecrators were bishops or archbishops from outside of the ECUSA:
+If a series of letters is under "Consecrators", then the consecrators were bishops or archbishops from outside of the Episcopal Church: